Amp up your property management lead gen game: How to get new owners in the door

 #2: Be Socially Aware—But Don’t Go All In

-Social media has become a challenging playing field for many small business owners.
+Social media can be a challenging playing field for busy property managers.
 Some marketers may tell you to dive right in, but that’s really not sound advice.
 In the present day, every social media network will try to get you to advertise—and when it comes to property management, it’s tricky to target the right audience.
-You’ll have a hard time finding the right owner clients—even with a big budget, and especially on a pricey platform like LinkedIn, where the average cost per lead can be $75.
+You’ll have a hard time finding the right owner clients—even with a big budget.

 That doesn’t mean you should neglect social media: It’s quite the opposite.
 As a business owner, you should invest in posting on social within your means with your expectations in check.